vrettasm/PyStarPSO/README.md

 Moreover, the *Parallel* option is supported only in the evaluation of the objective (or fitness) function.
 Therefore, it is beneficial only in cases where the objective function is "heavy" computationally or has many I/Os.
 In most cases setting this option to the default (False), will have the best results.

+## Features

+- **StandardPSO**: The classic implementation that optimizes continuous variables using the basic PSO rules.
+  This version serves as a baseline for comparison with other algorithms in the library.

+- **BinaryPSO**: Suitable for optimization problems where decision variables are binary (0 or 1).
+  This implementation adapts the PSO paradigm to effectively handle binary decision-making scenarios.

+- **IntegerPSO**: Designed for optimizing discrete integer variables.
+This implementation enhances the traditional PSO methodology to accommodate problems that require integer solutions.

+- **QuantumPSO**: Inspired by quantum mechanics, this version introduces quantum behaviors to the particles, enabling exploration of the search space more efficiently and potentially avoiding local optima.

+- **CategoricalPSO**: Tailored for problems involving categorical variables, allowing optimization when the solutions are non-numeric categories.
+This is particularly useful in fields such as marketing and behavioral science.

+- **JackOfAllTradesPSO**: Combines various types of variables (continuous, binary, categorical) within the same optimization problem, providing a flexible approach for multi-faceted real-world problems.

 ## Installation